bloominstituteoftechnology/Computer-Architecture-C/FAQ.md

 no-voltage on them depending on whether or not the bit in the instruction is `0` or `1`.

-So the instruction bits are close
+So the instruction bits are close to the metal, literally.
+Their exact meanings are closely tied with how the CPU will be physically constructed.

 </p></details></p>